-IMSA is committed to the philosophy that every student must attend school on a regular basis and be on time for classes.
+IMSA's philosophy is that every student must attend school regularly and be on time for classes.
 The academic expectations of the Academy are rigorous and class attendance is vital to ensure academic progress.
-In addition, each student's interaction with their classmates on a daily basis is a critical component of the learning process.
+In addition, each student's daily interaction with their classmates is a critical component of the learning process.

-Students choosing to come to IMSA have elected to join a residential academic community.
+Students choosing to attend the Academy have elected to join a residential academic community.
 To be a member of a community is to participate in required activities.
-The Academy's attendance policy applies to all activities where student presence is required, such as academic courses, mandatory study, required faculty office hours/support, Sophomore Navigation, LEAD, SIR, Diversity, Equity and Inclusion programs, Convocation, Academy assemblies and Residence Life programming unless stated in each individual program.
+The Academy's attendance policy applies to all activities where student presence is required, such as academic courses, mandatory study, required faculty office hours/support, Sophomore Navigation, LEAD, SIR, Diversity, Equity and Inclusion programs, Convocation, Academy assemblies, and Residence Life programming unless stated in each program.